 ● @iamasq

 Ali is a designer and educator in Toronto.
 With an MFA from RISD, his work focuses on algorithmic form and where graphic design meets the humanities.
-He has wrangled anamorphic text for The New York Times Magazine and created a film advocating for budget increases for Toronto’s public library system.
+He has wrangled anamorphic text for The NYT Magazine and created a film advocating for budget increases for Toronto’s public library system.
 Ali is an Assistant Professor at OCAD University.

 ● Mindy Seu